CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 ```

 For the two following models we are searching whether there is an
-association between the predictor variable, and the to-be explained
+association between the predictor variable and the to-be explained
 variable.
-In other terms, we want to assess whether the predictor
+More particularly, we want to assess whether the predictor
-variable predicts significantly the outcome, again we are simply
+variable predicts significantly the outcome, that we will assess using the `glm`.
-searching wether a significant association exist regarding both
-variables.

 HO: There is no association between a history of Chickenpox and the risk
 to develop a Glioma